REBELinBLUE/kube-guide/3-tutorial.md

                   key: secret-password
 ```

-Apply the *Manifest* and then visit the "Server Env" page again, you should see the *Secret* has been decoded from
+Apply the manifest and then visit the "Server Env" page again, you should see the *Secret* has been decoded from
 base64 and injected into the container.

 ![Server Env Variables - Showing Secret](./images/browser3.png)